How to get a Library Card

 You are responsible for all the materials borrowed on your card and for any charges on items that are overdue, lost or damaged (see Loan Periods + Fines for details).

-Your library card provides Internet access in the library and personal access to licensed databases from outside the library.
+Your library card provides Internet access in the library and personal access to some licensed databases from outside the library.
 Your card cannot be used by another person, group or institution to access licensed databases.
-These databases (or electronic resources) are restricted by license agreements to Vancouver Public Library card holders.
+Access to these databases (or electronic resources) for Vancouver Public Library members is governed by license agreements and varies based on your city of residence.

 If you lose your library card, report it immediately to any branch of VPL.
 We will make a note in the computer so that no one can use it.
 There is a $2.00 charge to replace a lost card.